 This procedure seems almost miraculous.
 Instead of opening the skull to treat neurological problems, surgeons instead puncture a blood vessel in the leg, arm, or neck to gain access to the body's system of arteries and veins.
-Then, using a tube called a catheter, the surgeon navigates to the problem area by viewing radiology images on a high-resolution screen.
+Then, using a tube called a catheter, the surgeon navigates to the problem area by viewing images on a screen.

 Along with the advantage of having a tiny surgical incision, patients who undergo endovascular surgery generally have a shorter recovery time and fewer post-surgical complications.
-Yale Medicine’s multidisciplinary approach enables us to customize care for each patient using cutting-edge techniques and equipment.
+Yale Medicine’s approach enables us to customize care for each patient using cutting-edge techniques and equipment.

 What conditions can be treated with endovascular surgery?